 - Coverage is secondary for all states except New York.

 - In New York, coverage is primary when the car is rented outside the U.S. without a driver for no more than 31 consecutive days.

 Note that both Discover and Citi have cut their former rental car insurance benefits and their cards no longer provide it.

 See related: Trip canceled?
 Your credit card may reimburse you

 Cards that offer primary rental insurance inside the U.S.

-The best credit cards with car rental insurance are the ones where car rental insurance is primary.
-This means you need no other plan but the coverage on your credit card, which will save you a lot of inconvenience at the rental counter and a lot of money, since the premiums won’t go up for making a car insurance claim or on any other primary insurance plan you may carry.
+The best credit cards with car rental insurance are the ones that offer primary coverage.
+This means you need no other plan but the coverage on your credit card, which will save you a lot of inconvenience at the rental counter and a lot of money since the premiums won’t go up for making a car insurance claim or on any other primary insurance plan you may carry.

 While many credit card plans become your primary insurer if you rent a car abroad, very few provide primary coverage for car rentals within the U.S.